Howarkuo/brain-tumor-detection-vgg19/README.md

 * While the **Training Loss** continued to decrease, the **Validation Loss** hit its lowest point at Epoch 10 and began to rise.
 * The system automatically halted training at **Epoch 14** to prevent further degradation of the model.

+<span style="color:red">**Next Step: Fine-Tuning is necessary.** By unfreezing the last few layers of VGG19 and retraining on the GPU server, it will allow the "eyes" of the model to adapt specifically to MRI scans, which should smooth out those red lines and push accuracy above 90%.</span>

 > **Note on Hardware:** The high resource consumption observed during this phase (High CPU/RAM usage) validates the decision to migrate training to the Linux server with dedicated GPU resources for subsequent Fine-Tuning.
 165